 Did you know a routine eye exam can reveal serious issues in other parts of your body?
 Yes, that’s right, it’s all connected.
 The sooner a problem is found the sooner a treatment plan can be put into place, which allows for a higher chance of success, so don’t skip out on your regular eye exam.
 It could honestly save your life.

 Exercising and eating well can both help control your diabetes, which can ultimately help protect your eyes from developing diabetic related eye issues.
 Check out the healthy living resource from Diabetes Canda to kick-start your healthy habits.

 Keep Sugar Levels, Blood Pressure, & Cholesterol In Check

 Knowledge is power.
 Regularly knowing your sugar, blood pressure and cholesterol levels can help you ensure they are where they need to be.
 Neglecting testing leaves you in the dark and increases your risk for diabetic related issues in your eyes and overall body.

 Say No To Smoking

 It is now commonly known smoking is just plain bad for you.
 Each cigarette contains thousands of chemicals as well as cancer-causing carcinogens.
 It also negatively affects your eyes and increases your risk of developing diabetic related eye issues like glaucoma.
 So if you are a smoker it’s time to quit.
-Check out the Government of Canada’s Quit Smoking Now initiative for services and Information to help you stop smoking.

 We love helping people see their very best!